Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 A few times during his slumber, he feels a bit too hot.

-I'm thinking he's just a bit too cold.
+Thinking he's just a bit too close to the fire,

-That's so funny to try and scoge away from a, like a building fire.
+that's so funny to try and scoge away from like a building fire

-He's just doing that, but he's scooching away from fire.
+oh man he's just doing that but he's scooching away from fire

-When I used to live in my parents' bungalor, which was a three-meter-by-three-meter,
+when I used to live in my parents bungalor

-Why do they need more rooms than you?
+Why do they need more rooms in you?

 Well, I agree.